Greenheart Travel and Xplore Asia- All You Need to Know

 Here is my honest, unpaid review of the two programs and why I went through Greenheart to teach English in Asia.
 All thoughts are my own.

 There are many programs to teach English abroad.
-Some of the programs have you pay for (like this one), and some include TEFL training.
+Some of the programs you pay for (like this one), and include TEFL training.
 Or you can find a recruiter to avoid draining your bank account.

 Greenheart Travel and Xplore Asia can be great programs if you are first starting off on your ESL adventure.

 Tip: Before leaving your home country, join a bunch of Facebook groups and go on Reddit to find people that have loads of advice and you can make new friends too.

 In January 2019, I was finishing up my practicum hours for my TEFL through the YMCA in Massachusetts.
 I enjoyed going to the class and interacting with the students.
 I even went longer than I needed because I loved it that much.